The best To Do list approach (and app) won’t work if we also keep, sort of, using our Inbox to track our tasks tasks.

 The first axis is the axis of skill development, and the second is of skill resilience.

 While they are naturally correlated, they are not one and the same thing.
-Most important, it is easy to confuse lack of skill resilience with lack of skill development: for example, we might have strong skills that but not be adept yet at deploying them in varied contexts, and we might mistakenly use this data to mis-diagnose ourselves as having made too-little progress.
+Most important, it is easy to confuse lack of skill resilience with lack of skill development: for example, we might have strong skills but not be adept yet at deploying them in varied contexts, and we might mistakenly use this data to mis-diagnose ourselves as having made too-little progress.

 Often, the resilience axis has roots in the things that trigger us — a trigger is something that gets us off our game.
 Exploring our triggers for any set of skills/situations often leads to more universal insights, and is the first step towards moving us from Ideal Conditions to All Conditions across the board.